SSWConsulting/SSW.People.Profiles/Brady-Stroud/Brady-Stroud.md

 | ![Azure Functions](../badges/Developer-azure-function.png)

-📍 Based in the Brisbane office, he is skilled in .NET, Blazor, MAUI (Previously Xamarin), and React.
-He has a strong passion for open source and believes it to be valuable to clients for its flexibility, cost-efficiency, and access to a wide range of tools and technologies.
+📍 Proficient in .NET, Blazor, MAUI (Previously Xamarin), and React, he not only excels in software engineering but also takes on the responsibility of managing internal projects with a focus on process improvement.
+He appreciates the advantages of open source technology, emphasizing its flexibility, cost-efficiency, and access to a comprehensive range of tools and technologies.

-💻 He is dedicated to staying current with the latest technologies and trends in software development and is committed to delivering the best results for his clients.
-He also holds a certification as a Scrum Master, demonstrating his ability to lead and manage Agile development teams effectively.
+💻 Always on the cutting edge, he’s been exploring AI technologies such as Semantic Kernel, LangChain, and OpenAI in personal projects.
+He’s continuously looking for opportunities to integrate these advancements into client projects for enhanced innovation.
+As a certified Scrum Master, he effectively manages Agile development teams.

+🌟 Brady's diverse skills in both tech and management make him invaluable for client projects.
+His expertise ensures he can handle complex challenges, while his knack for innovation brings fresh solutions.
+Certified in Scrum, he also keeps the team on point.
+All this makes him a go-to asset for delivering real results.

 🌊 In his free time, he enjoys outdoor activities such as 🚵‍♂️ mountain biking, 🧗‍♂️ climbing, 🏄‍♂️ surfing, and 🚤 wakeboarding.